 Consultant speciality interests

-- Dr Swapna Mandal: Sleep medicine, ventilation
+- Dr Swapna Mandal: sleep medicine, ventilation (joint clinical lead)

-- Dr John Hurst: alpha1-antitrypsin deficiency, COPD, bronchiectasis
+- Dr John Hurst: alpha1-antitrypsin deficiency, COPD

 - Rare attendance at M&M

-- Hospital Grand Rounds + morning report
+- Hospital Grand Rounds (most Wednesdays 8am) + morning report (every Tuesday and Thursday 8-8.45am)

 - Transbronchial biopsies rare